awmckinley/config/modules/img.view/README.md

 # Image Viewing Software

-Fast, lightweight software for viewing and displaying images and graphics.
+Software for viewing images and graphics.